Wiltzsu/lemp-bedrock/README.md

 ## Environment Configuration

-The Bedrock installation **DOES NOT** create an `.env` file in your project directory.
+The Bedrock installation **does not** create an `.env` file in your project directory.
 You'll need to add it manually and update it with:
 - Database credentials
 - WordPress salts
 - Other environment-specific configurations